-The Ministry of Transport has overall responsibility for the framework conditions for postal activities, for the civil aviation, public roads and rail transport sector, ferry services forming part of the national road system, for coastal management, the marine environment and port and sea transport policy.
+The Ministry of Transport has overall responsibility for the framework conditions for postal activities, for the civil aviation, public roads and rail transport sector and ferry services forming part of the national road system.

 Functions of the ministry

 Preparation of matters to be submitted to the Storting, including the government budget and revisions, proposals for laws and law amendments; plans for the transport sector; and matters related to the organisational set-up and affiliation of enterprises under the ministry.

 Agency and enterprise management:

 Implementation of guidelines and requirements laid down by the Storting for the administrative agencies and enterprises for which the ministry is responsible.
 Where the administrative agencies are concerned, management consists in monitoring and checking that appropriations are spent as intended, that laws and regulations are complied with and that each agency has an organisational form suited to its functions.
 Where enterprises are concerned, the ministry is responsible for administering government ownership in the interest of both corporate profitability and society as a whole.

 Handling of matters under relevant legislation within the ministry’s jurisdiction or on behalf of the central administration in general.
 Enquiries from individuals or institutions, and matters circulated for comment by other ministries etc, are also handled.